etchedjs/etched/README.md

 ### etched.with

-Creates a new immutable instance, based on a previous one, **with** a unique property passed by the props object.
+Creates a new immutable instance, based on a previous one, **with** any properties passed by the props object.
 ```js
 /**
  * @template target